siyanz/siyanz.github.io/_posts/2014-1-21-Beacon-for-COPD-Patients.md

 ![Project timeline]({{ site.baseurl }}/images/Beacon/timeline.png "Project timeline")

 #### Background Research
-To better help the patients, we started off by reading existing literatures on COPD, its treatment and reviewing decision aids for other diseases.
-This was followed by multiple visits to the UPMC to observe COPD information sessions and consulting sessions for patients.
-We collected a copy of information packet that the hospital hands out to patients, which contains all the information, regarding to the disease, insurance, lung transplant surgery, and after-surgery care, the patients needs to know.
+To better help the patients, we started off by reading existing literatures on COPD and its treatment.
+As there was no decision aid for COPD patients, we conducted a competitive analysis on existing decision aids for other diseases.
+This was followed by multiple visits to the UPMC hospital to observe COPD information sessions and consulting sessions.
+We collected a copy of information packet that the hospital handed out to patients.
+The packet contained all the information the patients needed to know, regarding to the disease, insurance, lung transplant surgery, and after-surgery care.
 Last but not least, we interviewed with stakeholders who were involved in patients' decision making process.
-Those stakeholders were, but not limited to, caregivers, surgeons and pulmonologists.
-From the stakeholders, we wanted to get a full picture of what people need and want to know the most in order to make a decision on treatment.
+Those stakeholders were, but not limited to, caregivers, social workers, surgeons and pulmonologists.
+From the stakeholders, we wanted to understand what people need to and want to know the most to make an informed decision on treatment.
 ![The official information packet]({{ site.baseurl }}/images/Beacon/packet.jpg "Information packet")

 #### Affinity Diagram
 We gathered a large amount of information from literature review, observations and interviews.
-An affinity diagram with all the findings pointed out 3 critical misconceptions that we needed to address in the decision aid.
-We found that:
+To consolidate these information and pull out critical findings, we went through 7 hours of affinity diagramming.
+From the diagram, 3 critical findings emerged:

 * Insight 1: patients think that risks and complications won't happen to them,